 The traditional artist portfolio has nowadays mostly been replaced by artist websites.
 These art websites offer many benefits.
 Anyone with Internet access is able to visit your art website whenever they want.
 An artist website enables you to seamlessly combine endless amounts of images, texts, and videos.

 Artist websites can add a whole other depth to your creativity, allowing others to see your worldview and your work methods.
 The best artist websites will give you a visual experience that simply cannot be achieved through checklists and slides.
 One might even say that the websites themselves are a form of art.
-Our team at Amelia created this article to help you to learn more about artist websites and also look at these great examples.
+Our team at Amelia (probably the best WordPress scheduler plugin) created this article to help you to learn more about artist websites and also look at these great examples.

 Why is it important to have a website?